JFortun/decathlon-test/README.md

 As a REST API developer, what are you if no one consumes your API?
 You are bound to provide your customer with data _first_.
-Does anyone but you even cares whether you are using Hibernate or jooq or plain JDBC, as long as they have their DTOs?
+Does anyone but you even care whether you are using Hibernate or jooq or plain JDBC, as long as they have their DTOs?
 Do they even care that your table `SHOE` as a join table to `SIZE` called `EXISTS_IN`?

 We can rapidly notice that your DTO is the core of your REST API, way before your domain or business services.